moonsharp-devs/moonsharp_org/mapping.md

 * Types assignable from DynValue[].
 * Types assignable from object[].
 Elements are mapped using the default mapping.

-So, for example, a Table can be converted to a IList&gt;object&lt; but not to a IList&gt;int&lt;.
+So, for example, a Table can be converted to a IList&lt;object&gt; but not to a IList&lt;int&gt;.